-Now that you’ve found the right unit you need to operate properly for maximum benefit
+Now that you’ve been provided with the right unit you need to know how to use it properly to achieve the maximum benefit

 Find a suitable surface for your CPAP or APAP unit beside your bed.
 A night table is idea.
 If you don’t have a night table, place the unit on a stable cabinet, chair or on another piece of furniture.